Atharva12Bowlekar/London_Airbnb_Analysis/README.md

 # London_Airbnb_Analysis
-SQL analysis of London Airbnb's
+SQL analysis of London Airbnbs

 London Airbnb's offer a diverse and vibrant accommodation experience in one of the world's most iconic cities.
 With a wide range of options available, from cozy apartments in trendy neighborhoods to stylish townhouses in historic areas, there is something to suit every traveler's taste.
 Staying in a London Airbnb allows visitors to immerse themselves in the local culture, explore hidden gems, and enjoy the convenience of well-equipped accommodations.
 From the buzzing streets of Soho to the picturesque charm of Notting Hill, these Airbnb's provide a unique opportunity to live like a local while enjoying the comfort and flexibility of a home away from home.
 Whether it's for a weekend getaway or an extended stay, London Airbnb's offer an inviting and personalized stay experience for travelers seeking an authentic London adventure.